CHARITY NUMBER 1215657

 Miriam grew up believing that education can change not just one life, but an entire community.

-At Kabumbi School, she teaches lower primary learners and support children who are experiencing challenges in reading and writing.
+At Kabumbi School, she teaches lower primary learners and supports children who are experiencing challenges in reading and writing.

 Every day Miriam sees confidence grow where there was once fear.
 By supporting Kabumbi School, you are helping children gain skills, hope, and a future full of possibility.
-We warmly invite you to join us in this journey.
+She warmly invites you to join her in this journey.

 Maths Teacher